jgvfwstone/Regression/README.md

 Python code has been tested using the Spyder (3.3.2) python application with Python 3.7.0 from the Anaconda package.

 All three versions of the book contains identical text, but Linear Regression With MatLab and Linear Regression With Python include code at the end of chapters, which reproduce key figures and numerical results.
-The Python and Matlab editions will be published in March 2022.

 This file is: https://github.com/jgvfwstone/Regression